 Anti-money laundering (AML) and client due diligence (CDD)

 The firms we supervise for AML might need to reconsider how they undertake client due diligence where clients are not met face to face.
-Our professional standards team have published a new article on our websites providing further guidance.
+Our professional standards team have published an article on our websites providing further guidance.

 Managing AML Risk